Jake Roberts: Other media

 In the late 1980s, Roberts made a guest appearance on the DJ Kat Show on Fox, challenging DJ to a match after the Kat had badmouthed the profession.

 In 1996, Roberts, Vader, and Brother Love appeared on the ABC sitcom Boy Meets World for one episode.

 In 1999, Roberts was unflatteringly featured in the wrestling documentary Beyond the Mat.
 Throughout the film, he made confessions about his tragic past, including the murder of his sister by her husband's ex-wife and the collapse of his marriage.
 He was also shown enjoying the taste of a post match cigarette.
 Amongst the more disturbing moments was Roberts reportedly smoking crack in a hotel room after a reunion with his daughter Brandy, though the act is not shown on camera.
 In 2005, Roberts, along with others, heavily criticized the film for showing him in a negative light, complaining that the depiction of him was "not the real Jake Roberts."
 Roberts also stated that director Barry Blaustein and Terry Funk lied to him about the aims of the film, telling him it was a television special on the effects of drug and alcohol abuse.

 Roberts was featured in another wrestling documentary in 2015 entitled The Resurrection of Jake the Snake, which chronicled his time living with Diamond Dallas Page beginning in October 2012.

 Roberts appeared as Mr. Lucas, the owner of a gourmet condom company, in the comedy film, The Bet which also featured Dallas Page and Roddy Piper.

 Roberts also made an appearance in An Almost True Story: TOXIC TUTU in 2015, as himself, in a scene with Jonny Fairplay from Survivor.

 Roberts has a role in the 2019 film The Peanut Butter Falcon.

 Beginning on January 4, 2022, Roberts will take part in a podcast with Diamond Dallas Page and Conrad Thompson titled DDP Snakepit.

+On February 26, 2023, Roberts was the subject of the Biography: WWE Legends.

+In July 2024 Roberts played Vance in The Skies Are Watching, an audio sci-fi thriller for BBC Radio 4 and Tribeca Audio.

+Personal life

+Roberts is the son of wrestler Grizzly Smith.
+From Smith, he has two half-siblings whom are also wrestlers, Sam Houston and Rockin' Robin.

+Roberts has been married four times.
+He is currently married to Cheryl Roberts, who he first married in 1990 and divorced in 1998.

+Although a major part of his wrestling persona, Roberts claims to be terrified of snakes.